 A risk assessment document, together with blank risk assessment forms, is available on the school's google drive.
-However, staff can use any risk assessment format they choose, provided the format is suitable and sufficient.

-Guidelines for Conducting Risk Assessments
+2.0 Guidelines for Conducting Risk Assessments

 Risk assessment is a fundamental element in the successful implementation of an Occupational Health and Safety (OH&S) management system.
 It embodies the key principle of proactive management, identifying the hazard and controlling the risk before harm occurs and/or damage is sustained to any person, plant and equipment or other.